We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 Most Chevrolets have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your Uplander.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-See how to seal up minor power steering fluid leaks2008 Chevrolet Uplander LS 3.9L V6
+Learn how to diagnose and fix minor oil leaks in your car2008 Chevrolet Uplander LS 3.9L V6